thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step2:
     0:
         image: /images/helloworld/getting-started-ce/check-connectivity-device-1-ce.png
-        title: 'Click on your device, then click the "Check connectivity” button in the "Device details" window;'
+        title: 'Click on your device, then click the "Check connectivity” button in the "Device details" window.'
     1:
         image: /images/helloworld/getting-started-ce/check-connectivity-device-2-ce.png
-        title: 'Choose your preferred messaging protocol and your operating system, then install any required tools.'
+        title: 'In the opened window, choose your messaging protocol and operating system.
+Install any necessary client tools and copy the provided command.'
     2:
         image: /images/helloworld/getting-started-ce/check-connectivity-device-3-ce.png
-        title: 'Copy and execute the provided command in Terminal.
-After successfully publishing data, your device status will change from "Inactive" to "Active", and you will see the temperature data.
+        title: 'Execute the copied command in Terminal.
+Once telemetry data (e.g., temperature readings) is successfully published, the device status will change from "Inactive" to "Active," and you&#39;ll see the data displayed.
 You can now close the connectivity window.'

 step21:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-3-ce.png
         title: 'Navigate to the "Latest telemetry" tab.
-You should see the previously published "temperature" readings;'
+You should see the previously published "temperature" readings.'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-4-ce.png
         title: 'Close the device details tab and refresh the "Devices" table.
 The device state should be changed from "Inactive" to "Active".'